 In all, Cyprus is an ideal international trust location for its cost-effective benefits, ease of set-up and management, and connectivity to international law and other major financial centers.

 Given the legal framework of Cypriot law regarding international trusts, this jurisdiction has made establishing a Cyprus International Trust more practical, effective, and accessible for any context.
-The law and financial territory of Cyprus also provides more clarity, stability, and consistency for creating a sustainable international trust for future generations.
+The law and financial territory of Cyprus also provide more clarity, stability, and consistency for creating a sustainable international trust for future generations.

 The Aspen Trust Group is a leader among professional service providers in Cyprus.
 Our experts can assist with the establishment and management of a Cyprus International Trust and help you ensure protection for your financial legacy.